MAS4AI/README_CAPSTONE/README.md

    - Utilizes the SpeechBrain toolkit for speaker recognition tasks.
    - Extracts x-vectors using deep learning techniques like CNNs and RNNs.
    - Provides modules for speaker verification, identification, enrollment, scoring, and classification.

+     # Speech Emotion Recognition Model

+This is a deep learning model for speech emotion recognition using the RAVDESS Emotional Speech Audio Dataset.

+## Dependencies

+The model requires the following libraries:

+- Matplotlib
+- Librosa
+- OS
+- SciPy
+- NumPy
+- FastAI
+- glob
+- FetchLabel (a local class you need to define)

+The code also uses the `sounddevice` library to record live audio for predictions.

+## Process

+1. The audio files are loaded using the Librosa library, which is used for music and audio analysis.
+Each file is converted into a Mel spectrogram, a graphical representation of the spectrum of frequencies of sound as they vary with time.

+2. These spectrograms are then converted into decibel units for better audio signal representation.

+3. The model extracts features from each audio file, identifies the expressed emotion, and saves the file in a designated folder according to the emotion.

+4. A convolutional neural network (CNN) learner from the FastAI library is used to train the model on the spectrogram images.
+The learner uses a pre-trained ResNet-34 model and is trained for ten epochs.

+5. The performance of the model is evaluated using a confusion matrix.
+The model can also be used to classify live audio recorded via the `sounddevice` library.

 2. **Speech Enhancement**:
    - Implements speech enhancement techniques to improve speech signal quality.